 - any symptoms you have

-- your general health (and any other medical conditions).
+- your general health and any other medical conditions you have

 Listen to a discussion with Claire Ryan (Macmillan Nurse Clinician – Metastatic Breast Cancer) about how secondary breast cancer is treated.